Rishthegreat/Notes/School/Cold War.md

 - US ends Lend Lease aid to Soviets, denies reconstruction loans
 	- Tension because the loans were given to the British
 ##### UN
+- Established in an attempt to maintain international peace and security and to achieve cooperation among nations on economic, social, and humanitarian problems.
 - April 1945 in San Francisco (FDR dead for about 2 weeks)
 - UN General Assembly - legislative body
 - UN Security Council - “action agency”